port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/usage.md

 ```

 This configuration directs the `requests` library to use the specified CA bundle for SSL/TLS certificate verification, overriding default system settings.
 It's useful for trusting self-signed certificates or certificates from a private CA.

+## Next Steps

+Follow one of the guides below:

+- [Self-Service Actions Deep Dive](/create-self-service-experiences/self-service-actions-deep-dive/self-service-actions-deep-dive.md) - Set up a blueprint and self-service actions.
+- [Changelog Listener](/create-self-service-experiences/setup-backend/webhook/examples/changelog-listener.md) - Create a blueprint with `changelogDestination` to listen and act on changes in the software catalog.
+- [GitLab Pipeline Trigger](/create-self-service-experiences/setup-backend/gitlab-pipeline/gitlab-pipeline.md) - Create an action that triggers GitLab Pipeline execution.